AzureDevOps3/duffney.github.io/_posts/2019-04-10-OnCall-Reset-Protocol.md

 * TOC
 {:toc}

+## On-Call Detox Grace Period

+It's important to give yourself one to two days to transition back into a deep work mode.
+If you dive straight into this protocol it might appear you've dropped off the face of the earth.
+Leaving your team to wonder "What are they doing?"
+"Are they on leave?"
+To avoid that use the one to two days grace period to plan deep work sessions and communicate that with the team.
+If you use a Kanban board or similar tool be sure to update that with what you're planning on working on.
+That or state it in a daily stand up or equivalent meeting.
+Another reason for the detox grace period is on-call work tends to follow you.
+If you were the one involved, you'll be the one asked to complete retros and the like.
+Be sure to give yourself enough time to complete this work.
+This will reduce the chances of your deep work sessions being interrupted with urgent requests.
+I learned both of these lessons after the fact.
+In hindsight they are obvious but what can you do besides learn from your mistakes.

 ## 1. Cell Phone on Airplane Mode

 At 8:00am the morning I go off call, my cell phone goes on airplane mode.
 I have Imessage setup on my laptop and if someone really needs me I can be alerted there.
 There is no need for me to have my cell phone on and at my desk after I'm on-call.
 The only exception to this is a brief period when I need it for multi factor authentication.
 This is probably alarming to some people and would make them feel rather uncomfortable.
 What ifs start to creep into their minds.
 What if I miss an important call?
 What if I miss a Tweet?
 What if I miss... the list goes on and on.
 The reality is you're probably not going to miss much.
 Keep track for a while, see if you get any important messages.
 I bet you can go weeks with zero super important messages.
 Your cell phone has a lot less power over you when it doesn't constantly alert you and isn't visibly seen.
 Which is the next step in my protocol.